 I find that a good motivational quote, or reminder of my nice life can be helpful.
 Sometimes I think about our savings goals, to motivate myself.
 Other times I read a nice quote on the internet.
 Or even around my home.
 Sometimes I have a read of our bucket list and plan what I’ll do next.
 I take a few minutes to think about what I am going to achieve for the day ahead.
 For me I think about all areas of our life while I drink my coffee.
 What will I achieve online today?
 Where will we go with Daisy?
 What games/activities will be undertake?
 Which jobs will I complete at the allotment?
 This keeps me on track and then I can spend time getting dinner organised and other things that save us time throughout the day.

 How do I get everything done – Try to stay organised

 I have a desk where I sit to work if I want to be motivated to work.
-Also, I have a desk organiser that I got from Homesense.
+I love this desk organiser.
 This has been a great help for me.
 I can store business cards, stationery and paperwork that I might need here.
 It becomes a little bit of a dumping ground but that keeps my desk tidy for me to work at.

 The start of my slow cooker beef casserole.
 It is SO easy!
 Takes under 10 minutes, including dumplings!

 Another area that I am organised is with food.
 In the past I used to work hard, or spend so much time with Daisy, that I forgot to make good food.
 This meant that we would resort to takeaways a lot.
 This just make me feel sluggish the following day and this impacts my motivation and even my sleep too.